Dr Andrew Hulton

 Andrew Hulton is a Teaching Fellow in Sport and Exercise Science, he joined the university in 2016.
-Previous to joining the university of Surrey he received his Master's degree in Sport Physiology in 2004 from the department of Sport and Exercise Sciences at Liverpool John Moores University, before going on to complete a PhD focusing on pre-exercise nutritional strategies for intermittent exercise.
+Previous to joining the university of Surrey he received his Master's degree in Sport Physiology in 2004 from Liverpool John Moores University, before going on to complete a PhD focusing on pre-exercise nutritional strategies for intermittent exercise.
 Prior to Andrew's role in teaching and research at higher education, he was a Sports Science Officer at his previous university working on various applied projects within the world of sport physiology and nutrition.
 Further to Andrew academic work he has also continued to work as an applied practitioner, he has worked as a nutritional consultant at Premiership and Championships football clubs, and as a Physical Performance Coach at the English Football Association, working primarily with the women's U19 and U20 squads, where he has been a part of the support staff during three European Championships and a World Cup.

 Andrew's research interests are linked to training and nutritional strategies to enhance adaptations to inform practise and improve performance.
 Initial research themes focused on nutritional feeding specific to intermittent exercise, with this research aiming to maintain an ecological approach that can be applied to real sporting settings.
-Current research projects include the role of utility movements and changes of direction on training adaptation, the effects of ischemic preconditioning on short- and long-term recovery responses and skeletal muscle adaptations to resistance training, and the use of novel hamstring strength testing approaches in an elite soccer environment, and the physiological and training load profile of elite motocross riders.
+Current research projects include the role of utility movements and changes of direction on training adaptation, the effects of ischemic preconditioning on short- and long-term recovery responses and skeletal muscle adaptations to resistance training, and the use of caffeine as an ergogenic aid.

 Prof Don MacLaren, LJMU.
 Prof Barry Drust, University of Birmingham.
 Dr James Malone, Liverpool Hope University, Dr Marco Beato, University of Suffolk, Dr Kaio Vitzel, Massey Institute of Food Science and Technology

 Together with colleagues from the School of Biosciences and Medicine, Andrew will teach on the BSc Sport and Exercise Science programme.